simonschaerlaeken/Gating/README.md

 # Gating
-Original data for the Study
+Original data for the Study "Unfolding and dynamics of affect bursts decoding in humans"